-These proposed chemical modifications have the potential to deliver an increased concentration of antimicrobial within the bacterial cell.
-This could lead to lower clinical doses being used, but also provide an alternative killing mechanism against resistant bacterial strains.
+The chemical modifications would allow an increased concentration of antimicrobials to be achieved within bacterial cells.
+This could lead to lower clinical doses being used, but also provide an alternative killing mechanism against bacteria that show resistance.
 The lower effective dose could also allow the reassessment of a number of fluoroquinolone antimicrobials that are currently excluded from clinical use due to an unacceptable toxicity profile.

 The Department of Chemistry holds an Athena SWAN Gold Award and is committed to supporting equality and diversity for all staff and students.
 The Department strives to provide a working environment which allows all staff and students to contribute fully, to flourish, and to excel: https://www.york.ac.uk/chemistry/ed/.

 You should expect hold or expect to achieve the equivalent of at least a UK upper second class degree in Chemistry or a related subject.
 Please check the entry requirements for your country: https://www.york.ac.uk/study/international/your-country/

 Based on your current searches we recommend the following search filters.

 Based on your current search criteria we thought you might be interested in these.